Battle of Kumsong: Aftermath

 For the last week of the war the ROK II Corps held the Kumsong River line against minor PVA pressure.
 Despite the gains of the counteroffensive, the Chinese had removed the Kumsong salient and straightened out their lines on the central front.
 Their penetration had been approximately 6 mi and the weight of their assault had cut off and disorganized many of the ROK units facing them.
 It had taken nine ROK and U.S. divisions in blocking and counterattacking roles to halt the Chinese advance and to regain some of the lost terrain.
 The Chinese loudly proclaimed military victory for its side.
 On the other hand, the price that the PVA had paid to sustain a major drive was extremely high; the Eighth Army estimated that over 28,000 casualties had been inflicted upon the PVA during their breakthrough and its aftermath.
 While ROK II Corps was carrying out its counteroffensive, the PVA/KPA exerted pressure upon several scattered points along the Eighth Army line in an effort to take long-contested hills and outposts prior to the signing of an armistice.
 The reasons behind this pressure were difficult to fathom, since all of the threatened points fell in the demilitarized zone and would have to be abandoned by the UNC forces anyway.
 As it turned out, the PVA/KPA had to surrender possession of their new gains shortly thereafter.
 The operations along the front during the last week of the Korean War subsided again to small-scale probes and patrols, as each side now anticipated that the Korean Armistice Agreement soon would be signed.

 Clark later commented: "There is no doubt in my mind that one of the principal reasons, if not the one reason, for the Communist offensive was to give the ROK's a 'bloody nose,' to show them and the world that 'PUK CHIN'— Go North [Syngman Rhee's insistence on continuing the war], was easier said than done.

 In the media

-The 2020 film The Sacrifice is set during the Battle of Kumsong and tells the story of a bridge that the Chinese People's Volunteer Army must defend in order to reinforce the frontline while the United States Air Force and artillery attempt to halt the crossing.
+The 2020 film The Sacrifice is set during the Battle of Kumsong and tells the story of a bridge that the PVA must defend in order to reinforce the frontline while the United States Air Force and artillery attempt to halt the crossing.